 Various factors to boost metabolism fall apart when you use them in isolation.

-In simple terms, it is the speed at which your body uses energy and is measured in calories.
+Simply, it is the speed at which your body uses energy and is measured in calories.
 Metabolism starts slowing down after 40, resulting in weight gain.

 Catabolic Metabolism – Your body has a set amount of energy that it needs every day.
 If you consume less than that amount, your body will begin to break down its tissues to provide the energy it needs.
 It is known as catabolic metabolism.